mmauricio11235/piconot/README.md

 transform statements from your internal language into calls to the provided library.

-You'll need to understand how the Picobot semantics library works.
-You should take a look at the file `src/main/scala/piconot/EmptyAPI.scala` for an example use of the library and at the library's [auto-generated documentation](API).
+You'll need to understand the interface for the Picobot library (but not its implementation!).
+You should take a look at the file `src/main/scala/piconot/EmptyAPI.scala` for an example use of the library.
+You can also look at the library's [auto-generated documentation][API].
+The code for the library itself is in the `lib` directory.
+Thanks to sbt, you shouldn't need to do anything special with the library to build and run your code.

+#### Building and running your code

+You should be able to load the code into ScalaIDE in the usual way (i.e., by executing `sbt eclipse` in the top-level directory).

+You can also run the program on the command line, by typing `sbt run` in the top -level directory.
+(Note, if you run the program from the command line, you'll probably get a warning about a .css file, and the graphics for the buttons will look a bit different.
+The program should still work, though.)
 If you use sbt and the provided `build.sbt` file to build your code, you should  automatically have access to the Picobot library, and it will be included on your classpath when you compile and run.

 ### Organizing your code
 You can and should add any files you need, to implement your language.